karpathy/neuraltalk2/README.md

 ```

 and invoke the `prepro.py` script to preprocess all the images and data into and hdf5 file and json file.
 Then invoke `train.lua` (see detailed options inside code).

+**A few notes on training.** When you're training you might want to proceed in stages.
+Notice that by default finetuning is disabled.
+When you train with no finetuning (I found Adam works best, by the way) your score will climb to ~0.7 CIDEr in ~day and then get stuck.
+At this point I like to stop the training, and rstart training but now with finetuning (i.e. `-finetune_cnn_after 0`), and using the flag `start_from` to continue from the previous checkpoint.
+You'll see your score rise up to about 0.9 CIDEr over ~2 days or so (on MS COCO).

 ### License